ilmdev0/ilm_dev/content/My Pins/Problem solving skill in Java.md

-Welcome to my Java Programming Exercises repository.
-This repository contains solutions and exercises that demonstrate my practice at my university and problem-solving skills in Java.
-The exercises cover various fundamental and advanced topics in Java programming.
+>[!done] During my fourth semester at [[Savonia University of Applied Sciences]], I took a course on Data Structures and Algorithms.
+During this time, I learned Java programming and engaged in various class exercises, problem-solving tasks, and additional assignments.
+Here are the topics I covered:

-## Topics Covered
+## The Following Topics Covered

 1. Introduction Task (Basics)